BHS-Harish/Sync-Intern-Task2/README.md

 # Chatzee - Messenger Application

-Developed by Balaharisankar using ReactJs as Frondend and Firebase as Backend
+Developed by Balaharisankar using ReactJs as Frontend and Firebase as Backend